It’s a brand new year for moving forward and accomplishing great things.

 One person needs more intimacy and the other person is always too tired for it.
 It has to stop this year!

-If you’re always too tired or not in the mood for intimacy, there is a high chance you have a low libido and you need to work on it.
-If intercourse feels painful, try having more foreplay and using more lube when you make love.
+If you’re always too tired or not in the mood for romance, there is a high chance you have a low desire for intimacy and you need to work on it.

 #2 Organize your finances